microsoft/0xDeCA10B/demo/README.md

 # Decentralized & Collaborative AI on Blockchain Demo
 [![Build Status](https://dev.azure.com/maluuba/0xDeCA10B/_apis/build/status/demo-CI?branchName=master)](https://dev.azure.com/maluuba/0xDeCA10B/_build/latest?definitionId=116&branchName=master)

 A dashboard and examples for deploying updatable AI models to Ethereum.
+A video demo is available There is a video example showing how to deploy <a href="https://aka.ms/0xDeCA10B-demo" target="_blank">here</a>.

 This folder also contains Solidity examples for models, data handlers, and incentive mechanisms for deploying models that are free to use for inference as initially proposed in our introductory paper.